 17) Appendices, if it is necessary, provide additional material (intermediate proofs, formulas and calculations, auxiliary data tables).
 The title of the appendix shows that this material is appendix.
 If there are two or more appendices they must be numbered with capital letters.
 In this case, formulas, figures and tables in the appendices are numbered with the number of applications (for example, the formula (A.2) – the second formula in Appendix A, Table.
 B.1 – the first table in Appendix B).
 The editors have the right to use the appendices for article reviewing, but do not to publish them.

 18) References contain a bibliographic description of the sources used in the preparation of the article.
 It is presented as numbered list of bibliography references in the original language in the sequence of appearance of references in the text (so called Vancouver Numerical System).
 Only works that have been cited in the text and published or accepted for publication (in the latter case, after describing the source lead phrase "in press") included in the list of references only.
 Unpublished works can not be included in the reference list, but may be mentioned in the text (described in the footnotes).
 Bibliographic description of sources make using reccommendations and examples of description https://goo.gl/H9tzxC in accordance with current standards for librarianship and publishing (http://www.iso.org/iso/home/store/catalogue_ics/catalogue_detail_ics.htm?csnumber=43320, http://www.ifla.org/files/assets/cataloguing/isbd/isbd-cons_20110321.pdf, http://www.ifla.org/files/assets/cataloguing/isbd/isbd-examples_2013.pdf).
 Titles of journals should not be abbreviated.
 Numbers of references should be given in the article text for all the sources listed in the reference list.
 All sources listed in the reference list, In the text should be given reference numbers.
 In case of presence, bibliographic description of each source must be accompanied by its Digital Object Identifier (DOI), which provides a space after the bibliographic description of the source (to find DOI use www.crossref.org).
 The bibliography should be correct (corresponding results should appear in a related article), accurate (correct number and page numbers, etc.), modern (describe recent advances in the investigated question) and historical (reflect the history of the question study), available (should not contain references to unpublished or unprintable works).
-It is recommended to compile a list of references from at least 10–12 sources, of which at least 50% should be from sources in English, and the share of the authors' own works in the list of references should be no more than 25%.
+It is recommended to compile a list of references to at least 10–12 sources, of which at least 70% should be to sources in English, and the share of the authors' own works in the list of references should be no more than 25%.
 At least 30% of the total number of sources should be published over the past five years.
 The share of articles in journals and conference proceedings should be at least 50% of the list of references.
 It is advisable when the list of references is compiled to give a preference to sources in English or English translations of foreign-language sources, as well as to sources having DOI and indexed in the Scopus and / or Web of Science scientometric databases.

 The text of the manuscript should not have handwritten corrections and notes.
 Discrepancies with the electronic version of the manuscript are not allowed.
 Article should not contain grammatical or other errors, and should correspond to the journal topics and to the requirements for specialized scientific publications.